Naecrae77/RAG-GPT-app-with-Gradio/README.md

 - OpenAI integration for responses
 - LangChain for vector search and document handling
 - Chroma DB for fast, local vector storage and retrieval
-- Simple configuration with YAML and .env
+- Simple configuration with YAML

 ## Quick Start
 1. Install dependencies: